 IMPORTANT!
-Once the commissioning is cleared (default), the system will need to be fully commissioned including the flow test before the system can be returned to operational mode.
+Once returned to factory settings (default), the system will need to be fully commissioned including the flow test before the system can be returned to operational mode.

-To clear the commissioning memory, hold the RIGHT and LEFT buttons for 10 seconds to enter commissioning stage 1.
+To erase the memory and return to the factory default settings, hold the RIGHT and LEFT buttons for 10 seconds to enter commissioning stage 1.